thandipearl/Capstone-Project-II-Bike_Sales-Analysis-SQL-Excel-Tableau-/README.md

   - A **summary banner** with key KPIs

 ### 5. **Conclusion**
 The project successfully delivered two interactive dashboards that addressed the business problem.
-They empower management to monitor sales trends, identify top performers, and make data-driven decisions.
+They empower management to monitor sales trends, identify top performers and make data-driven decisions.